We are the Junior League Westchester on the Sound

 Usual clothing operations began again in their Port Chester warehouse over May/June offering back to school clothing and backpacks for any Westchester child in need, identified through school social workers.
 Volunteer warehouse appointments required (masks and social distancing) along with scheduled clothing donation times.

-Substantial art supplies and sketch pads were donated to the Community Resource Center in Mamaroneck and also the Carver Center in Port Chester.
-These were left over supplies from our “Paint it Forward” arts program, that had to stop when the girls could no longer meet in person at JFK school in Port Chester due to Covid.
+Substantial art supplies and sketch pads were donated to the Community Resource Center in Mamaroneck and the Carver Center in Port Chester.
+These were left over supplies from our “Paint it Forward” arts program, that had to stop when the girls could no longer meet in person at JFK elementary school in Port Chester due to Covid-19.

 Help Us Lead Change